 GSADC Application Process

-Graduate Studies is currently accepting applications for the Graduate Student Assistant to the Dean and Chancellor 2020-2021 position.
-Applications are closed.
+Graduate Studies is currently accepting applications for the Graduate Student Advisor to the Dean and Chancellor 2022-2023 position.
+Applications are due February 28, 2022.

 The application requires the submission of a CV and two recommendations, one from your major professor.
 Once you've completed the form below, please refer your recommenders to the GSADC Recommendation Form.

 GSADC Service Year Fellowship

 The GSADC position is a 13-month appointment, starting September 1 and continuing through October 1 of the following year.
 This position pays a stipend of $31,850, plus full tuition and fee remission during the position's tenure.